Women's music: Record labels, distributors, and publications

 With the growth of independent record labels and increasing demand for women's music, an organized system for distribution and promotion became necessary.
 Goldenrod Music was formed in 1975 to distribute for Olivia Records, and later expanded distribution to include other labels.
 Ladyslipper, a non-profit organization formed in 1976 to promote and distribute women's music.
 Olivia's informal network formed WILD (Women's Independent Labels Distributors) in 1977 to distribute music into different regions of the United States.
-The organization had two purposes - to formally network and educate distributors on sales and business issues, and to bargain with Olivia while Olivia's financial pressures in turn pressured the distributors.
+The organization had two purposes: to formally network and educate distributors on sales and business issues, and to bargain with Olivia while Olivia's financial pressures in turn pressured the distributors.
 In 1978, a national booking company, Roadwork Inc. was formed to promote women artists.

 All throughout the 1980s and 1990s, many women's bookstores that sold women's records relocated into smaller spaces or shut down.
 As a result, Olivia Records spread out to different industries to help its music projects become more profitable.
 With this expansion Olivia Records entered the travel industry, and Olivia Cruises and Resorts was founded in 1990.
 However, even with this expansion, sales in women's music continued to decline dramatically.

 There were many social and economic components that caused the women's music business to start failing in the 1980s and 1990s.
 In order to solve these different issues, the MIC (Music Industry Conference) came together to figure out what could be done.
-For an entire week around 80 women in the music business discussed the prevalent questions/concerns that were affecting women's music at that time.
-The main topics at the conference were the drop in concert sizes, the unreal pay demands by the female performers, the lack of diversity in women artists, and how Olivia Records, which was initially intended to be a female ran company, was giving high positions to men.
+For an entire week, around 80 women in the music business discussed the prevalent questions and concerns that were affecting women's music at that time.
+The main topics at the conference were the drop in concert sizes, the unreal pay demands by the female performers, the lack of diversity in female artists, and how Olivia Records, which was initially intended to be a female-ran company, was giving high positions to men.

 HOT WIRE: The Journal of Women's Music and Culture

 HOT WIRE: The Journal of Women's Music and Culture was a women's music magazine published three times a year from 1984–1994.
 It was founded in Chicago by volunteers Toni Armstrong Jr., Michele Gautreaux, Ann Morris and Yvonne Zipter; Armstrong Jr. became the sole publisher in 1985.
 Tracy Baim of Windy City Times called HOT WIRE "the national voice of the burgeoning women's music movement and a wide-ranging chronicle of lesbian feminist culture."
-The magazine was a separatist publication and named after Zipter's erotic poem "Finding the Hot Wire".
+The magazine was a separatist publication named after Zipter's erotic poem "Finding the Hot Wire".
 The publication focused exclusively on lesbian feminist musicians, festivals, venues, and various topics pertaining to writing, theater, dance, comedy, and the arts.
 Each 64-page issue included a soundsheet with at least four songs by lesbian and/or feminist artists.